A mobile barista makes craft coffee for film crews while searching for answers about his great-grandfather -– an uncredited movie poster artist.

 Cafablanca follows a donation based coffee cart on a fanciful mission to find out if the great-grandfather of its founder made a movie poster for Casablanca

-With LA's cutest coffee cart in tow, Cameron Kude targets the Hollywood film industry.
-His strategy is two-prong:
+With the world's cutest little coffee cart in tow, Cameron Kude targets the Los Angeles film industry.

-2. Gain access to the people and places who can help link Louis Kude to his art
+2. Gain access to the only people and places who might possibly be able to link Louis Kude to his art

-A collection of images from the first twenty Academy Awards ceremonies
+A collection of images from the first 25 annual Academy Awards ceremonies

-Still shots from the Oscar winning films of Hollywood’s Golden age
+Still shots of scenes from dozens of Oscar winning films from the Golden Age of Hollywood

 Up until that point, Cameron had never heard his great-grandfather’s name.
-Louis, he learned, made movie poster art from the late 1920s to the early 1950s.
-For the past several years Cameron has spent his free time researching Hollywood history, tracking down long-lost relatives, digging up family secrets, studying screenwriting and documentary filmmaking, contacting historians, producers, and film industry veterans in hopes of finding clues.
+He has since learned that Louis made movie poster art from the late 1920s to the early 1950s.
+For the past several years Cameron has spent his free time researching Hollywood history, tracking down long-lost relatives, digging up family secrets, studying screenwriting and documentary filmmaking, contacting historians, producers, and film industry veterans in hopes of finding clues...

 While perfecting his coffee craft, Cameron has worked to piece together this still unsolved puzzle.